How To Collect And Use Event Feedback For Growth

 What to Do:

-Have ushers or team members ask quick questions during breaks.
+- Train ushers or team members to ask quick questions during breaks.

-Use QR codes or SMS links for short live surveys.
+- Set up QR codes or SMS links that guests can scan or text for instant surveys.

 What to Ask:

-3. After the Event Don’t Ghost Your Guests
+3. After the Event: Don’t Ghost Your Guests, Follow Up!

 What to Do:

-Send a thank-you message with a quick feedback link.
+- Send a thank-you message with a short feedback link via SMS or WhatsApp.

 What to Ask: